atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-21-goal1.md

 During FY 2023, the Access Board worked on a rulemaking to supplement the ADA and ABA Accessibility Guidelines to address access to EV charging stations, supporting Objective 1.1 and 1.4.
 The Access Board entered into an interagency agreement with DOT’s Volpe Center, which has prepared a preliminary regulatory impact analysis (evaluating the costs and benefits of the proposed rule), and initial regulatory flexibility analysis (which considers the impact of the rule on small businesses).

 During FY 2024, the Access Board completed EO 12866 review and published the notice of proposed rulemaking on September 3, 2024 [89 FR 71215](https://www.federalregister.gov/d/2024-18820).
-The public comment period ended on November 4, 2024
+The public comment period ended on November 4, 2024.

 #### Update of Existing ADA Accessibility Guidelines for Rail Vehicles

 The Access Board continues to work in the area of transportation and achieve Objective 1.1.
 In FY 2022, the agency published an ANPRM to begin the process of updating its existing accessibility guidelines for rail vehicles covered by the ADA.
 The Access Board received over 200 public comments, which were evaluated and analyzed in preparation for the proposed rule.

 ADA Accessibility Guidelines for Rail Vehicles will be addressed with an NPRM in 2023.
 The NPRM will address and incorporate comments received in response to the ANPRM and recommendations from the Access Board's Rail Vehicles Access Advisory Committee (RVAAC).
 The advisory committee, whose members included representatives from advocacy organizations, transit operators, rail car manufacturers, and other stakeholders, reviewed the existing rail car guidelines and identified areas that need to be updated because of accessibility issues, advances in technology, changes in car design, and other factors.
 Recommendations from the committee address rail car communications, boarding and alighting, on-board circulation, seating, and rooms and spaces.
-By taking seriously both the public's comments and RVAAC's recommendations for accessible rail vehicles, the Access Board contributes to the achievement of Objectives 1.3 and 1.4.

-#### Advisory Guidelines for Onboard Wheelchairs

-As part of accomplishing Goal #1, the Access Board is developing voluntary, advisory guidelines for onboard wheelchairs used on commercial passenger aircraft to aid DOT in its separate rulemaking to improve access to air travel.
-DOT, as part of a negotiated rulemaking process, is undertaking rulemaking to supplement its regulations issued under the Air Carrier Access Act to improve access to lavatories for passengers with disabilities on single-aisle aircraft with over 125 seats.
-DOT's proposed rule, which was published in January 2020, included enhanced requirements to improve the safety and usability of onboard wheelchairs which enable passengers with mobility disabilities to access aircraft lavatories.
-Structured as performance standards, the requirements specify features and capabilities for onboard wheelchairs while allowing manufacturers flexibility in how to achieve them in the design of their products.

-At DOT's request, the Access Board drafted voluntary design guidelines for onboard wheelchairs that would assist air carriers and onboard wheelchair manufacturers by providing one example of how to satisfy DOT's performance standards.
-These non-binding guidelines, which the Access Board made available for public comment in FY 2019, would be optional; airlines would not be required to follow them and could use alternative designs that meet the level of accessibility specified by DOT's performance standards.
-The guidelines provide technical specifications (e.g., dimensions, features, and capabilities) for onboard wheelchairs.

-In FY 2021, the Access Board proceeded to finalize its guidelines based on its review of public comments on the proposed rule.
-It also coordinated with DOT on its rulemaking on aircraft lavatories.
-In December 2021, the Access Board and DOT held a joint public meeting to collect additional information needed to complete work on DOT's Final Rule and the Board's onboard wheelchair guidelines.
+The Access Board intends to publish an NPRM setting forth ADA Accessibility Guidelines for rail vehicles in June 2025.
+The NPRM will address and incorporate comments received in response to the ANPRM and recommendations from the advisory committee.

 #### Board and Staff Participation in Development of Voluntary Consensus Standards

 To contribute to the achievement of Objectives 1.2, 1.4, and 1.5, Access Board staff also serve on numerous committees, technical working groups, and cooperative research panels to ensure that the agency's technical expertise and perspective are brought to bear on the development (or revision) of model codes and standards that affect accessibility in a wide range of settings, including such areas as: the built environment; recreational facilities; websites and web content; public transportation technologies; and traffic control devices.

-In FY 2022, staff served on, or worked with, the following model code groups, standard-setting organizations, and research cooperatives, including:
+In FY 2024, staff served on, or worked with, the following model code groups, standard-setting organizations, and research cooperatives, including:
 -   American Society of Testing and Materials (ASTM) Committee on Sports Equipment, Playing Surfaces, and Facilities;
 -   International Code Council (ICC) Consensus Committee on Accessible and Usable Buildings and Facilities (ANSI A117.1);
 -   National Committee on Uniform Traffic Control Devices (NCUTCD);